Skip to main content

 Back to top

 Below is the list of web based applications about which we are currently aware.
 No endorsement or promotion is implied.
 A more comprehensive list maintained by farms.com may be found at http://www.farms.com/agriculture-apps/.

 - Cover Crop Chart - from the USDA, a Cover Crop Chart (v.
 2.0) designed to assist producers with decisions on the use of cover crops in crop and forage production systems.
 The chart, patterned after the periodic table of elements, includes information on 58 crop species that may be planted individually or in cocktail mixtures.
 Information on growth cycle, relative water use, plant architecture, seeding depth, forage quality, pollination characteristics, and nutrient cycling are included for most crop species.

-- NEW!
-Extreme Beans App (Android - Apple) - from the United Soybean Board, The Extreme Beans App includes two calculators that help farmers plan for their next crop.
+- Extreme Beans App (Android - Apple) - from the United Soybean Board, The Extreme Beans App includes two calculators that help farmers plan for their next crop.

 - Grain Visual Reference Library - from the USDA, Visual Reference Images (VRI) are used to ensure consistent and uniform application of grading lines and illustrate types of damage in conjunction with written descriptions.
 The visual grading aids system represents the foundation for the national inspection system's subjective quality control program, providing an effective management tool for aligning inspectors and assisting them in making proper and consistent subjective grading decisions.
 The system consists of a series of commodity specific VRI and descriptive text which help reduce the impact of normal perceptional differences between inspectors.

 - Herbicide Symptoms - from the University of California IPM Program, a great new resource to help diagnose herbicide injury in plants.

 - Nozzle Sizing and Calibration charts - from Sprayers 101, a handy printable chart you can keep in your sprayer cab to help you determine what's best for your applications.